|

 market volatility, the distance between the two bands will contract (BW

+will decrease).
 The tendency is

 for the bands to alternate between expansion and contraction.
 When the